-As a result of all these changes, the dataset currently contains 1,806,712 records corresponding to 611,612 populations (with a unique POPID identifying them), that covers all 521 species.
+During the semester corresponding to this report, the dataset has undergone additional quality reviews.
+The dataset currently contains 1,806,712 records corresponding to 611,612 populations (with a unique POPID identifying them), that covers all 521 species.
 The median number of populations is 290 and 25% have less than 70 populations, whereas another 25% of the species has more than 1,136 populations.
-With this work we comply with the deliverable 'Identify populations from the CWR priority list of the National Strategy for CWR conservation', which was due in this semester (31/03/2023).
+With this work we complied in due time with the deliverable 'Identify populations from the CWR priority list of the National Strategy for CWR conservation', which was due in the third reporting period.

-Figure 1 summarizes the flow of information and the curation steps followed to obtain the CWR/WFP population distribution dataset.
+Figure 1 summarizes the flow of information and the data wrangling process followed to obtain the CWR/WFP population distribution dataset.